hungcq/knowledge-repo/IT/microservices-patterns/2-decomposition-strategies.md

       - Describe the operation's behavior in terms of effect on domain objects and their rela:
         - Create, update, delete domain objects
         - Create/destroy rela between them
-- Step 2: define services by business capability:
+- Step 2: define services by *business capability*:
   - Adv: business capabilities are stable -> resulting archi is stable
   - The resulting services are only the first attempt at defining the archi
   - -> May evolve over time as more is learned about the domain: